 The quality of the air you breathe each day affects your health.
 Energy used to power homes, fuel vehicles and operate nearly every facet our daily lives is most often created from the burning of fossil fuels.
 This process releases pollutants into the air, that when ingested may cause heart, lung and other health problems.
 The objective to support this goal focuses on continually exceeding the minimum Federal and state standards for air quality.
-Actions for this objective include researching policies to determine the most effective way to ensure good air quality, communicating information regarding air quality directly to the community and increasing non-vehicular travel opportunities through establishing auto-free zones and supporting an expanded infrastructure of bike and pedestrian paths.
+Actions for this objective include researching policies to determine the most effective way to ensure good air quality, communicating information regarding air quality directly to the community, increasing non-vehicular travel opportunities through establishing auto-free zones, planting more trees to aid in air filtration, and supporting an expanded infrastructure of bike and pedestrian paths.